attilasomogyi/long-term-relationship-agreement/README.rst

 ~~~~~~~~~~~~~~~~~~

 Both partners can agree to written agreements that outline specific
-behaviors, expectations and consequences in case of non-compliance
+behaviors, expectations and consequences in case of non-compliance.

    This means that in a long-term relationship, both partners can agree to written agreements that outline specific behaviors, expectations, and consequences in case of non-compliance.
 This can include agreements on things like communication, finances, household responsibilities, and other areas of the relationship where there may be a need for clear expectations and consequences.
 These agreements can be helpful in establishing clear boundaries and expectations, and can help prevent misunderstandings or hurt feelings.
 It can also help to ensure that both partners are on the same page regarding important issues, and can provide a sense of security and stability in the relationship.
 It also helps to establish a level of accountability and responsibility for both partners.
 It's important to note that these agreements should be created in a collaborative manner, and should be based on mutual respect, understanding, and trust.
 It's also important to make sure that the agreements are realistic and attainable, and that both partners are willing to commit to them.
 It's also important to re-evaluate these agreements periodically and make adjustments as needed.